tfussell/xlnt/docs/introduction/Installation.md

 ## Compiling from Source - Ubuntu 16.04 LTS (Xenial Xerus)
 Please run the following commands and read the comments as you go.
-You will notice that we update and upgrade quite frequently, this is to ensure that all dependancies are met at all times
+You will notice that we update and upgrade quite frequently, this is to ensure that all dependancies are met at all times.
+You will also notice that we are installing some libraries from source, there are two reasons for this; firstly in the event that the library is not available through apt-get or secondly, because we want the very latest version (not the version available in apt-get).
 ```
 sudo apt-get update
 sudo apt-get upgrade